 - Residents of island provinces and remote barangays — approximately 30 working days from application

-Note: You can apply for rush processing at selected post offices.
+Rush processing is also available at selected post offices.
 This will cost you ₱650, inclusive of 12% VAT and delivery fee.
+See the schedule below:

 Process for renewal or replacement